CP-conserving SO(3) parameterization of the neutrino mixing matrix: Discussion of the neutrino mixing setup

-In the right panel of Fig. (\ref{fig:mbb}), the $m_{\beta\beta}$ prediction is given against $m_1$ for the $U_{\rm SO3}$ mixing framework, shown by the green shaded region.
-Here, SO(3) prediction lies at the maximum extreme edge of the standard prediction, and very small $m_{\beta\beta}$ values are not possible due to vanishing CP phases to include destructive contributions.
-This is also evident by the dark blue shaded region in the right-hand panel, which shows the 1$\sigma$ $U_{\rm PMNS}$ allowed region with $\delta_{\rm CP}=180^{\circ}$ and $\alpha_{1,2}=0$, yielding similar prediction for the SO(3) construction.
-Therefore, the SO(3) mixing hypothesis puts a stringent constraint on $m_{\beta\beta}$ due to strong restrictions on the associated CP phases.
+In the bottom panel of Fig. (\ref{fig:mbb}), the $m_{\beta\beta}$ prediction is given against the lightest neutrino mass $m_1$ for the $U_{\rm SO3}$ mixing framework, shown by the green (dark-red) shaded region for $\delta_{\rm CP}=0^\circ({180^\circ})$.
+Here, due to the CP-conserving values of the associated phases, the SO(3) prediction lies at the maximum extreme edge of the standard prediction, and very small $m_{\beta\beta}$ values are not possible due to vanishing Majorana CP phases to include destructive contributions, which explains the cancellation dip.
+This is also evident by the dark blue shaded region in the bottom panel, which shows the 1$\sigma$ $U_{\rm PMNS}$ allowed region with $\delta_{\rm CP}=0^{\circ}(180^{\circ})$ and $\alpha_{1,2}=0$, yielding similar prediction for the SO(3) construction.
+Therefore, unsurprisingly, the SO(3) mixing hypothesis puts a stringent constraint on $m_{\beta\beta}$ due to strong restrictions on the associated CP phases.
+Unlike the distinctive $m_\beta$ prediction in the top panel, the predictions for $m_{\beta\beta}$ for CP-conserving cases $\delta_{\rm CP}=0^{\circ}~{\rm and}~(180^{\circ})$ falls in the similar ballpark and their slight difference has been highlighted in the inset of the bottom panel.
 In both panels, the gray and yellow shaded regions represent the 1$\sigma$ and 3$\sigma$ allowed ranges, respectively, considering $U_{\rm PMNS}$ parameterization.